-The AM and PM northbound auto travel times in the general purpose lanes have remained unchanged since 2009.
-In contrast, the southbound runs in the same general purpose lanes have increased in both the AM and PM periods by as much as 38% (from 29 to 40 minutes in the PM period).
+The AM northbound auto travel times in the general purpose lanes have fluctuated slightly since 2009, while the northbound travel time in the afternoon has increased from 30 to 38 minutes.
+In contrast, the southbound runs in the same general purpose lanes, the travel times have decreased when compared to 2013 in southbound direction in the AM and PM periods.

-The carpool travel times have increase slightly in all cases other than the northbound AM period.
+The carpool travel times have increased slightly in most cases other than the southbound AM period.

-Caltrain has maintained its schedules since 2009 on the Baby Bullet express that was introduced in 2005, thus the travel times remain unchanged.
+Caltrain has made minor changes to its schedules since 2009 on the Baby Bullet express that was introduced in 2005, thus the travel times have changed slightly from 2013 between the express stops of Palo Alto just south of the county line to the SF stop north of the county line since the last stop in San Mateo County is Millbrae.